 Donations can be made via a member’s monthly club bill, by credit card, or by check made to the Henry C. Ulen Foundation at 100 Country Club Drive, Lebanon, IN 46052.

-Further questions about the Henry C. Ulen Foundation may be directed to any of its Board of Directors: Kent Frandsen, president; Pete Obremskey, vice president; Josh Kammerer, treasurer; Sally Tanselle, secretary; Janet Dollard, Randy Francis, Mary Anne Herny, Kerek Johnson, Kerry Kries, and Chip Werry.
+Further questions about the Henry C. Ulen Foundation may be directed to any of its Board of Directors: Kent Frandsen, president; Pete Obremskey, vice president; Josh Kammerer, treasurer; Sally Tanselle, secretary; Janet Dollard, Randy Francis, Mary Anne Herny, Kerry Kries, Anne Patterson, and Chip Werry.

 Henry C. Ulen Foundation Board